SalamaAlmheiri/Performing-Robots/finalProject/journal.md

 (4 DC motors, 1 Servo motor)
 - I started by building the body of the robot and attaching the 4 DC motors (with the H-bridge).
 - I tested that they all work with this [code](https://github.com/SalamaAlmheiri/Performing-Robots/blob/main/finalProject/2_Motors_Switch.ino).
-- I also built a hand, which is attatched to a string on the servo motor, so that when the servo turns it would pull the string and make the hand movement.
+- I also built a hand, which is attatched to a string on the servo motor, so that when the servo turns it would pull the string and make the hand movement. (for the mining scene with the axe)
 - I tested the servo with this [code](https://github.com/SalamaAlmheiri/Performing-Robots/blob/main/finalProject/ServoTest1.ino).

 This is what it looks like: